Metrobank (Philippines)

-The Metropolitan Bank & Trust Company (Note: The company's article of incorporation states the company name using an ampersand instead of and.
+The Metropolitan Bank & Trust Company, (Note: The company's article of incorporation states the company name using an ampersand instead of and.
 The variant using and is used in some instances including in some legal cases.)
-(Hokkien Siú-to͘ Gûn-hâng (首都銀行)), trading as Metrobank, is a Filipino bank that as of 2022, was the third largest bank in the Philippines in terms of total assets.
+(Note: (Hokkien Siú-to͘ Gûn-hâng (首都銀行))) trading as Metrobank, is a Filipino bank that as of 2022, was the third largest bank in the Philippines in terms of total assets.
 It offers various financial services, from regular banking to insurance.
 It is the commercial and retail banking arm of GT Capital Holdings Inc.

 The Metrobank Group has a combined network of over 800 local and international branches/offices, remittance offices and subsidiaries worldwide.
 It has 557 domestic branches and 32 offices overseas including in New York, Hong Kong, Tokyo, Osaka, Seoul, Pusan, Guam, Taipei, Kaohsiung, Madrid, Barcelona, Vienna, Rome, Bologna, Milan, Singapore, Chicago, Hawaii, and Shanghai.